Child of God

 Child of God (1973) is the third novel by American author Cormac McCarthy.
-It depicts the life of a violent young outcast and serial killer in 1960s Appalachian Tennessee.
+It depicts the life of a violent outcast and serial killer in 1960s Appalachian Tennessee.

 Though the novel received critical praise, it was not a financial success.
 Like its predecessor Outer Dark (1968), Child of God established McCarthy's interest in using extreme isolation, perversity, and violence to represent human experience.
-McCarthy ignores literary conventions – for example, he does not use quotation marks – and switches between several styles of writing such as matter-of-fact descriptions, almost poetic prose, and colloquial first-person narration (with the speaker remaining unidentified).
+McCarthy ignores literary conventions – for example, he does not use quotation marks for dialogue – and switches between several styles of writing such as matter-of-fact descriptions, extremely detailed prose, vivid and picturesque pastoral imagery, and colloquial first-person narration (with the speaker remaining unidentified).